 Showtime Singalong – with The Duffers & Gruffers Choir Saturday 24th March 2018 at 7:30pm In aid of Play In A Week 2018 Presenting songs from their favourite shows, the D&G Choir and their Musical Director, Martin Hall invite you to join them in a “Showtime Singalong” featuring songs from Oliver, My Fair Lady, The…Read More

 Our membership year runs from 1st June to 31st May.

 Click on the link, print the membership form and post it to the Membership Secretary at the Nomad Theatre, Bishopmead Parade, East Horsley, KT246RT.
 Payment can be by cheque, credit card in person or BACS.

-AGM - 12th September - We [the comittee] invite any member who feels they have some expertise in public relations, secretarial skills (or any other organisational skill), and can devote some of their time to help the Nomads to flourish to talk to a member of the Council.
+AGM - 12th September - We invite any member who feels they have some expertise in public relations, secretarial skills (or any other organisational skill), and can devote some of their time to help the Nomads to flourish to talk to a member of the Council.
 We need more members to work behind the bar, join the Front of House team, join the box office team, help build and paint the sets and much more.

 Chairman : Andrew Hamel-Cooke